Actually, it has been a wonderful year for tech’s future

 By the time the clock rings out 2022, the tech-heavy Nasdaq will have put in one of its biggest annual declines in at least 14 years.
 Other indices, including the broader S&P 500 and MSCI World did better, but still ensured investors racked up their heaviest losses in over a decade.
 The biggest victim were of course crypto punters.
 Not only did customers of outfits like brokers FTX and Voyager, and stablecoin TerraUSD/Luna get taken to the cleaners, the currency at the heart of the bubble, Bitcoin, lost around two-thirds of its value.

-This turmoil, which is connected to rising interest rates, a slowing global economy and post-Covid hangovers, hit a plethora of technology companies from big names like Google and Facebook that cut staff, to startups which may not survive another year.
+This turmoil, which is connected to rising interest rates, a slowing global economy and post-COVID hangovers, hit a plethora of technology companies from big names like Google and Facebook that cut staff, to startups that may not survive another year.

 People are also reading…